cthlbrennan/Baby-Jay-Productions/README.md

 ![Feature](documentation/features/easter-egg-page.png)

-Upon clicking the easter egg icon as discussed above, users are led to this page which gives context for the name of the business.
-The use of an oblique easter egg like this gives the website and business an air of creativity and playfulness, while also encouraging users to look thoroughly through the site for any other quirks.
+Upon clicking the "easter egg" icon as discussed above, users are led to this page which gives context for the name of the business.
+The use of an oblique "easter egg" like this gives the website and business an air of creativity and playfulness, while also encouraging users to look thoroughly through the site for any other quirks.

 #### Hero Image on Services Page

 ![Feature](documentation/features/hero-image-services.png)

 This large image greets the user on the Services page.
 The image and the accompanying text overlay provides further context on the nature of the business - it is a boutique business that provides custom solutions for the client.
-Like all other elements in the website, it has been designed to be responsive to different devices.
+Like all other elements of the website, it has been designed to be responsive to different devices.

 #### Services Section